saturnlighting/literature-review/README.md

 # Abstract

 Background: There is evidence that darkness discourages people from walking and cycling.
-This is basically due to pedestrians’ and cyclists’ fear of injury from traffic, falls, or violence.
+This is basically due to two reasons.
+Darkness increases pedestrians’ and cyclists’ fear and risk of 1) being involved in a traffic collision and 2) becoming victims of crime.
 This seems to affect disproportionately women, the elderly, and disadvantaged groups.
-Aim:
-This paper provides a review on the scientific literature that intersects between active travel and road lighting.
+Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting.
 Method: We used a hybrid systematic and snowballing method.
 TBC studies on several disciplines such as transportation, public health, road safety,